harsh749005/ToDo-List-with-Backend/README.md

-Things whic I learnt from this project :
+Things which I learnt from this project :
 1. How to store data in LocalStorge : use : locastorage.setItem(); --> this take 2 parameter key and value .
 2. How to get data from LocalStorage :